nbeckerphoto/colortools/README.md

                         Save dominant color visualization for each image.
   --include_remapped_image
                         Include remapped image in chips visualization.
 Ignored if not using KMEANS algorithm.
+  --exclude_black_and_white
+                        Exclude black and white images from generated graphics.
   --display             Display generated graphics.
+  --anchor ANCHOR       Name of the first file in the sorted output sequence.
+  --reverse             Reverse the color sort order.
   --spectrum            Save spectrum image for the current collection of images.
   --include_all_colors  Include all detected dominant colors in the spectrum graphic.
-  --anchor ANCHOR       Name of the first file in the sorted output sequence.
+  --collage             Save a collage of the sorted images.
-  --reverse             Reverse the color sort order.
 ```

 ### Tests and Coverage